Experimental demonstration of quantum advantage for NP verification with limited information

-\item Merlin and Arthur jointly perform a pre-calibration of the optical setup, finding the values of the visibility $\nu_N$ and the transmittivity $\eta$; \item Arthur computes the minimum value of the mean photon number number $\mu_N$ in order to satisfy the quantum advantage conditions \ref{QA1}-\ref{QA3} and communicates it to Merlin in order to tune the amplitude of his pulses; he also computes the threshold $T$ for accepting a proof; \item Arthur sends a signal to Merlin to trigger the protocol; \item Merlin encodes his proof in the phases of the pulses which are then sent to Arthur; \item Arthur interferes Merlin's pulses with his own and assigns a value $x_k$ each time he registers a measurement in the $k^{\text{th}}$ pulse: \begin{itemize} \item $x_k=0$ for a click in detector $D_0$ and no click in $D_1$; \item $x_k=1$ for a click in detector $D_1$ and no click in $D_0$; \item $x_k$ is randomly assigned if both detectors click. \end{itemize} \item For all the measured bits that form a clause, Arthur checks the satisfiability; \item If the number of satisfied clauses is greater than $T$, Arthur accepts the proof, otherwise he rejects. \end{enumerate} } \hrule \textbf{Experimental results.} We now have all the ingredients to describe the experimental implementation of our verification test and the assessment of the quantum advantage for this task.
+\textbf{Experimental results.} We now have all the ingredients to describe the experimental implementation of our verification test and the assessment of the quantum advantage for this task.
 As we defined previously, we need to satisfy three conditions to show quantum advantage.
 We need the verification procedure to take time linear in $N$, to have completeness and soundness such that $\mathcal{C} > 0.9$ and $\mathcal{S} < 0.6$, and that the number of clicks Arthur registers is much smaller than the input size $N$.

 First, as we will see, in our experiment we use indeed a train of coherent pulses of size $N$ and some simple classical post-processing of the measurement results, so our test satisfies condition \ref{QA1}.
 In fact, the real time to run the verification procedure for $N$ between 5000 and 14000 was a fraction of a second for the quantum part, a few seconds for the classical post-processing and a couple of minutes for the calibration procedure for each run.